Killdakitty/TheMemoryGame/README.md

 # The Memory Game
-One Player game against the computer.
+1.One Player game against the computer.
-You match the cards.
+2.You match the cards.
-After 10 games, you lose!
+3.After 10 lifes, you lose!

 ## Tech Stack